I was drawn to its uncanny vocal timbres, that sound somewhere between a badger and a cello.

 I stuck this section at the end.
 Any aspiring daxophonists wanting to develop and improve their technique might take some of these suggestions.
 For what it’s worth, I use a cello bow and hold it with an underhand grip adapted from the playing technique for the viola da gamba.
 Later I discovered most “contemporary” daxophonists (haha) use a german kontrabass bow, but the cello bow works out fine for me!
 I really enjoy using my fingers to control bow tension—it helps with staccato passages.
 Try using the dax in every possible angle—the pitch range changes as you rock it top-to-bottom, not just left-to-right.
 Do not oil the tongues (duh)—sandpaper is useful for finishing the tongues (obvi), but also consider using steel wool and a card scraper!
-That way, you won’t get sandpaper residue in the wood fibres.
+The sound is different.
 None of these pictures reveal the sharpened edges or bevels which are crucial to honing the bow response.
 Filing and planing results in these details.
 I cut most tongues on a scroll saw, which, when used effectively, has the advantage of leaving a perfectly polished edge, needing almost no sanding before the needle file is implemented.

 Often, people ask me if they can buy a daxophone from me.
 The simple answer to this question is: maybe.
 I have no immediate plans to start a business of selling these instruments, but I do distribute my instruments to people that are interested.
 I am very enthusiastic about helping the world learn about this wonderful instrument.
 My more regular exchanges have been with string quartets rather than independent customers, and I’m very happy when composers need access to the instrument in order to compose new works for it.
 Don’t waste my time, but get in touch if you’re serious!